FackJox/foxlabs-creative/.vibes/prompt_plan_cms.md

    - Test that the singleton behavior works properly

 Ensure all fields have proper validation and are typed correctly with TypeScript.
+Add unit and integration tests for these changes and then run them.

 ```

 ### Prompt 4: Core Collections (Projects, Services, Team)